 5 benefits of working out with your partner

 Valentine's Day!
-What better time to think about how physical fitness can benefit not only your own health and well-being, but that of your relationship too.
-Why not grab your partner’s hand and invite him or her to be your workout partner.
-Mounting evidence suggests that couples who sweat together really do stay together.
+What a time to think about how physical fitness can not only benefit your health and well-being, but your relationship too. grab your partner’s hand and invite them to be your workout partner.
+Mounting evidence suggests that couples who sweat together, stay together.

 Reported benefits include:

 After participating in an exciting physical challenge or activity together, couples have reported feeling more satisfied with their relationships and more in love with their partner.
 Awwww.
 They say it's the physiological arousal that drives romantic attraction.
 So sharing a fitness goal, taking regular runs together, ballroom dancing, or having a date night at the gym could boost the quality of your relationship.